VinieLee/C2ICARE-YOLO/README.md

 ## 📢 Updates

-- `April 2026`: 🚀 Initial release of code and pretrained weights
+- `January 2026`: 🚀 Initial release of code and pretrained weights
-- `April 2026`: 📄 Paper sent to *Journal*
+- `May 2026`: 📄 Paper sent to *Journal*

 ---